SansGuidon/bookmarks/README.md

 * [The Hitchhiker’s Guide to Python!](https://docs.python-guide.org/) - This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
 * [PyCQA/bandit](https://github.com/PyCQA/bandit) - Bandit is a tool designed to find common security issues in Python code.
 * [Raivat Shah](https://towardsdatascience.com/understanding-python-virtual-environments-7ccf690320d7) - (2019) Understanding Python Virtual Environments
+* [Boto Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Boto is the Amazon Web Services (AWS) SDK for Python.
+It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
+Boto provides an easy to use, object-oriented API, as well as low-level access to AWS services.

 ## Reverse engineering
 * [Bob Pan/dex2jar](https://github.com/pxb1988/dex2jar) - dex2jar : Tools to work with android .dex and java .class files and do some conversion